anujkumar070/E-Wallet-MoneyMadeEasy/Readme1.md

-Project Title: E-wallet: Money Made Easy
+# E-wallet: Money Made Easy

 This is a E wallet kind of service, targeted at users in colleges and universities.
 User can do simple banking task in just few clicks.
 It has HTML5, CSS3 and JS in FrontEnd.